SKantar/FaceDetection/README.md

 take that falsely detected image, and explicitly create a negative example out of that image, and add that negative to your training set.
 When you retrain your classifier, it should perform better with this extra knowledge, and not make as many false positives.

+#### Task 2: Face Detector ####

+The second task was to extend your face classifier to a face detector, which consists of the following tasks.
+In the end, your algorithm should generate similar results as Fig. 1 shows (maybe not as good).
+1. write your own code to sample patches at multiple scales, over different positions;
+2. Run your face classifier over all patches sampled from an given image, and classify whether they are faces or no-faces;
+3. write your own code for non-maximum suppression if multiple detections are heavily overlapped;
+they are actually fired by the same object.
+See Fig. 4. tip: for overlapping detections, keep the detection with the highest detection score.
+4. write your outputs as images with bounding boxes imposed onto the original images.